ray-project/mobius/README.rst

 Ray Streaming
 =============

-Ray Streaming is a streaming data processing framework built on ray.
-It will be helpful for you to build machine learning jobs dealing with real-time data.
+Ray Streaming is a data processing framework built on ray.

 Key Features
 ------------